santiagoGuastavino/movies-react-redux/README.md

 [Movies React Redux](https://smg-movies-redux.herokuapp.com/)
 ---

-_This project is in a WIP state_
+_This project is in a WIP state._
 _React.js application that uses Redux to manage states._
 <h3>For this project I used:</h3>

 - [Node.js](https://nodejs.org)